kubrickfr/avsc-wiki/API.md

 + `cb(err, schema)` {Function} Callback.
 If an error occurred, its `path` property will contain the path to the file which caused it.

-Assemble an IDL file into its schema.
-This schema can then be passed to `Protocol.forSchema` to instantiate the corresponding `Protocol` object.
+Assemble IDL files into a protocol.
+This protocol can then be passed to `Service.forProtocol` to instantiate the corresponding service.

 ## `discoverProtocol(transport, [opts,] cb)`